Charming villages tucked between rolling green hills? Your camera roll will not be able to handle how pretty these spots in Romania are.

 Ready for Romania?

 Come see this country by living there for a semester!
-ILP volunteers can volunteer in an orphanage in Romania and spend free weekends and vacation days exploring all of these places (and other gems in Europe).
+ILP volunteers can volunteer in the orphanage program in Romania and spend free weekends and vacation days exploring all of these places (and other gems in Europe).